 Tropical Grasslands Between the Amazon and the Kanuku Mountains

-In southwestern Guyana, the Amazon rainforest breaks open into thousands of square kilometers of tropical grassland rolling toward the Brazilian border.
-Framed by the Kanuku Mountains to the south and the Iwokrama rainforest to the north, the Rupununi Savanna's open plains are dotted with granite outcrops, gallery forests along the river courses, and wetland basins that flood each rainy season.
-Giant anteaters, jaguars, giant river otters, and harpy eagles share the landscape with over 400 recorded bird species.
-The Wapishana and Makushi peoples have lived here for thousands of years, and working cattle ranches established in the early 1900s continue to operate today, hosting visitors at lodges along the Rupununi River.
-During peak floods the headwaters of the Essequibo and Amazon drainages meet at a flat watershed divide near Pirara, linking Guyana's savanna to the greater Amazon basin.
+In southwestern Guyana, the Amazon rainforest breaks open into approximately 13,000 square kilometers of tropical grassland rolling toward the Brazilian border, framed by the Iwokrama forest to the north and the Kanuku Mountains bisecting the region east to west.
+The open plains are dotted with granite outcrops, gallery forests, and wetland basins that flood each rainy season, shared by giant anteaters, jaguars, giant river otters, and harpy eagles alongside an estimated 500 bird species.
+The Wapishana and Makushi peoples have lived here for thousands of years, and working cattle ranches from the early 1900s host visitors at lodges along the Rupununi River.
+During peak floods the headwaters of the Essequibo and Amazon drainages meet at a low wetland divide near Pirara, linking Guyana's savanna to the greater Amazon basin.

 Ecovoyager Experiences